jaredwilson377/MiniShellv1/README.md

 List of Commands and how they are used:

-One compiling and running our shell, it will come up with a prompt.
-Here you can enter any of the system commands or our builtin commands.
-The built-in commands are as follows -

 CD:
 Using the "cd" command, you can surf through your current directory that you are in.
 This comes in parallel with the ls (system